 As the name indicates, double decanting is an expansion of decanting (or single decanting, if you will).
-In case you haven’t heard of decanting before, the following paragraph summarizes its purpose.
+In case you have not heard of decanting before, the following paragraphs summarize its purpose.

-Decanting is an essential process for wine lovers to aerate and filter the wine.
+Decanting is an essential process to aerate and filter the wine.

 The term decanting comes from chemistry.
 It describes pouring a liquid from one vessel into another while leaving solid parts behind.
 In wine, these solid parts are remains of grape seeds, skins, or seeds.
-They’re called sediments.
+They are called sediments.

-Sediments aren’t harmful when you drink them.
+Sediments are not harmful when you drink them.
 But they might give you an unpleasant feeling on the tongue and palate.
 Thus, it makes perfect sense to remove them from the wine before enjoying the first sip.
 Decanting is a technique to do so.
-While slowly pouring the wine into a decanter and leaving solids in the bottle, you filter it.
+While pouring the wine into a decanter and leaving solids in the bottle, you filter it.

-Besides, decanting is a way to get wine in contact with air.
-Air, or more precisely oxygen, starts chemical processes in wine.
-And these processes cause the wine to “open up” and release all of its delicate aromas.
+Besides, decanting is a way to get wine in contact with the air.
+Air, or more precisely oxygen, starts chemical processes, and these processes cause the wine to “open up” and release all of its delicate aromas.
 Exposure to air also can soften wines with aggressive tannins and make unpleasant odors disappear.
 Overall, this aeration improves the flavor and creates a more enjoyable drinking experience.

 - To get out sediments.
 Some wines have a large amount of sediment.
-By double decanting them, you get two chances to filter it and get rid of unwanted solid parts.
+By double decanting them, you get two chances to filter and eliminate unwanted solid parts.

 - To serve the wine from the bottle.
 Double decanting allows you to present the aerated wine in the original bottle instead of a decanter.
 Especially wine lovers will appreciate having a look at the bottle label before taking a sip.

-- To transport leftover wine safely.
-If you want to bring a good bottle of wine to a friend’s house or a picnic in the park, you’re facing a problem.
-You can’t transport it in a decanter, but you might lack the time or tools to aerate it on the spot.
+- To transport aerated wine safely.
+If you want to bring a good bottle of wine to a friend’s house or a picnic in the park, you are facing a problem: You cannot transport it in a decanter, but you might lack the time or tools to aerate it on the spot.
 Double decanting solves that problem: You can aerate it properly at home, fill it back into the bottle, and then carry it safely to the party.

 - To remove pieces of cork.
 Even the most experienced wine lover accidentally breaks a cork sometimes when opening a bottle.
 When that happens, pieces of cork might end up floating in the wine.
-Similarly to sediment, double decanting can help to remove these pieces.
-Be aware that this makes only sense if you break the cork while opening it.
+Similar to sediment, double decanting can help remove these pieces.
+This makes only sense if you break the cork while opening it.
 If it was damaged earlier and the cork pieces had too much time floating in the wine, they might have ruined it anyway.

-- Natural wines don’t undergo a filtering process.
+- Natural wines do not undergo a filtering process.
 Thus, they typically have a significant amount of sediment that you should remove before serving.

 - Young red wines with high tannin levels can be very aggressive and overpower the drinker.
-The extra amount of oxygen from double decanting helps soften the tannins and make these wines more enjoyable.
+The extra oxygen from double decanting helps soften the tannins and makes these wines more enjoyable.
 That is, in particular, true for young red Bordeaux wines.

 - Despite their age, the following wines tend to benefit from double decanting: Barolo, Barbaresco, Rioja, Chianti Classico, Super Tuscans, and white Burgundy wines.
 Cabernet Sauvignon and Shiraz from Australia or other New World countries often belong to this category, too.

-Decanting isn’t a complicated process, and neither is double decanting.
+Decanting is not a complicated process, and neither is double decanting.
 To do it properly, you need a decanter, a funnel, and clean water.
 Distilled water is best but not a necessity.
-Just make sure it isn’t carbonated and has a neutral taste.
-Besides, it’s helpful to decant in a well-lit room to make it easier to identify sediments.
+Just make sure it is not carbonated and has a neutral taste.
+Besides, it is helpful to decant in a well-lit room to make it easier to identify sediments.

-We’ve already outlined the three major steps above, but let’s discuss them in more detail:
+We’ve already outlined the three major steps above, but let us discuss them in more detail: